Ramona, San Diego County, California

 Ramona is a census-designated place (CDP) in San Diego County, California.
-The population was 20,292 at the 2010 census.
+The population was 21,468 at the 2020 census, up from 20,292 at the 2010 census.

-The name Ramona also refers to an unincorporated community (with some plans to incorporate) that includes both the Ramona CDP and the adjacent CDP of San Diego Country Estates.
+The name Ramona also refers to an unincorporated community of San Diego (with some plans to incorporate) that includes both the Ramona CDP and the adjacent CDP of San Diego Country Estates.
 The population of the two CDPs, which does not include the fringe areas surrounding the CDPs, was 30,301 at the 2010 census, up from 25,223 at the 2000 census.
 The Ramona Community Planning Area had a population of 33,404 at the 2000 census.
 The January 1, 2006, population of the Ramona Community Planning Area is estimated to be 36,405 by the San Diego Association of Governments (SANDAG).
 USDA Hardiness Zones are 9b and 10a.

 History

 Early times

 Before it was permanently settled, the Ramona area was inhabited by the Kumeyaay Nation of Native Americans (Diegueño), a semi-nomadic people, who established annual settlements there as they moved between coastal and inland grounds.
 Their presence is indicated by archeological evidence such as rock paintings, etchings, and grinding stones used to grind acorns into meal for bread.

 During Mexican governance of California, Rancho Valle de Pamo (also called Rancho Santa María) was a 17,709 acre Mexican land grant that occupied the Santa Maria Valley and was centered on present-day Ramona.

 The first post office was called Nuevo.
-The town took the name Ramona in 1886, when a land speculation syndicate, headed by Milton Santee, "organized the Santa Maria Land & Water Company and acquired 3200 acre for a townsite in the Santa Maria Valley and named it Ramona".
+The town took the name Ramona in 1886, when a land speculation syndicate, headed by Milton Santee, "organized the Santa Maria Land & Water Company and acquired 3200 acre for a townsite in the Santa Maria Valley and named it Ramona" after Helen Hunt Jackson's recent novel Ramona, which had stirred a nationwide interest in a romanticized vision of Southern California.
 The next year the town reverted to Nuevo because there was another town, in Los Angeles County, called Ramona.
-However, the other town did not flourish, and when it was finally abandoned the present-day Ramona took that name.
+However, the other town did not flourish, and Nuevo permanently retook the name Ramona in 1894.
 Today in Ramona, there stands a Mexican restaurant named "Nuevo Grill" in remembrance of the town's original name.
 The restaurant even features a few old pictures that date back to when the town was still called Nuevo.

-In 1886, Theophile Verlaque built the town's first house next to Amos' store.
+In 1886, Theophile Verlaque built a home, perhaps the first example of traditional French Provincial architecture in the Western United States, next to Amos' store.
 The Verlaque house, located at 645 Main Street in Ramona, is now home to the Ramona Pioneer Historical Society and its Guy B. Woodward Museum, and in 1991 was listed on the National Register of Historic Places.

-The Santa Maria Land & Water Company called its project "Ramona".
-When the name of the town changed from Nuevo to Ramona is subject to dispute.
-In The Glory Years, by Frank F. Pourade (1964, Copley Press, republished by the San Diego Historical Society), the author indicates that the Santa Maria Land & Water Company syndicate changed the name in 1886.
-However, the San Diego City and County Directory for 1886–87 lists the town as Nuevo.
-And the Ramona Town Hall website says this concerning the dedication of the building: